cp-psource/brainpress/docs/README.md

 *   Enter the _Price_.
 *   Tick the '_Enabled Sale Price_' option to specify that this course on sale.
 *   Enter a _Sale Price_ to be used with the above option.
-*   If you're using PSeCommerce, you'll have an option to _Edit Payment Gateways_ where you'll be presented with a pop-up dialog and will be able to select and configure the payment gateways.
+*   If you're using MarketPress, you'll have an option to _Edit Payment Gateways_ where you'll be presented with a pop-up dialog and will be able to select and configure the payment gateways.

 ![BrainPress Pro - Payment Gateways](https://premium.wpmudev.org/wp-content/uploads/2014/09/BrainPress-Pro-1.2.1.9-Payment-Gateways.png)